-Paleo Vegan Cheesecake with Berry Topping!
-A clean and delicious dessert made with cashews, nuts, and fruit!
+Paleo Vegan no-bake Cheesecake with Berry Topping!
+A clean and delicious dessert made with real food only — just cashews, nuts, and fruit!
 Gluten Free, Kid Friendly, Low Carb!

 It really stinks to be being “that person” who doesn’t eat anything at parties because you’re on a diet.
 Not only do you have to say no to many of the delicious things right in front of your face, but people will ask questions, lots of questions, about why you aren’t eating.
 Then you have to explain your diet plan, over and over.
 I try not to make it a big deal, because it isn’t.
 It’s just my thing right now, and I’m not bothered by it.
 I can say no when I have to.

 And I thought September would be a quiet month for my first round of Whole30, well enough past the BBQs and parties of summer but still before the fall and winter holiday parties.
 I was wrong.
 Don’t get me wrong, it hasn’t been that hard to get through; I’ve had lots of support from family and friends at events and gatherings.

 That said, i’s just a little bit of a bummer when you have to miss out on the social parts of life and celebrating.
 I wanted to make a delicious snack that would let me join in on some birthday fun for a family member tonight!

 And if you’re on a Whole30 during a holiday or extra special occasion, Melissa says it’s actually okay to participate with a fruit-based dessert.